Rucknium/xmrspammer/README.md

 ### Small-scale test

 Start a new R instance in a terminal in the working directory.
-Use `screen` or another similar program to prevent losing the instance. once you have installed `xmrspammer`, load the package into the workspace:
+Use `screen` or another similar program to prevent losing the instance.
+Once you have installed `xmrspammer`, load the package into the workspace:

 ``` r
 library(xmrspammer)